 To make logging as unintrusive and straight-forward to use as possible, structlog comes with a plethora of configuration options and convenience functions.
-Let me start at the end and introduce you to the ultimate convenience function that relies purely on configuration: $structlog.get_logger()$ (and its Twisted-friendly alias $structlog.get_logger()$).
+Let me start at the end and introduce you to the ultimate convenience function that relies purely on configuration: $structlog.get_logger()$ (and its camelCase-friendly alias $structlog.get_logger()$) for y'all Twisted and Zope aficionados).